How to Stop Spending Money You Don’t Have. 7 Easy Tips To Follow

 What you have left over should be carefully allotted so that you 1. make the most of your hard-earned dollars, 2. know your limitations.

 How to Stick To Your Budgets

 One way to incorporate this into your daily life and spending is to make shopping lists for what you need/want and stick to them.
 For instance, while grocery shopping, use your list strictly and don’t buy anything not already there.
 Having a list will make it far less likely that you’ll buy what you don’t need.

 Another strategy is to create envelopes with the exact amount of money you have to spend on your purchases.

 This goes hand-in-hand with making a budget.
-If you currently spend before you save – flip the switch and start saving first.
-Then see how much you have leftover to spend.
+If you spend before saving, flip the switch and start saving first.
+Then see how much you have left over to spend.

 What do I mean by “save first”?
 I mean to put money into investments, retirement accounts, and emergency funds.
 These may seem like boring endeavors, but this is your money that you’re keeping.
 If not today, your future self will use it, may need it, and will thank you for getting your finances in order.

 Another way to think about this: pay yourself first.